Advertisement

 You can help your child to cope in the following ways.

 • Sit your child up either in your arms or on soft pillows, and give them reassurance.
-Croup can be frightening for your child, and children who are upset need comfort and understanding.
+Croup can be frightening for your child, and children who are upset may find breathing more difficult.
 Sitting your child upright and with their head held high and chin forward (rather than their chin sinking onto the chest) can help open up their airway.

 • Give him or her something to drink to help with the sore throat.